zhanymkanov/marketplace_parser/README.md

 # About
-The project helps to parse the largest Kazakhstani marketplace: products and reviews using its API.
+The project helps to parse the largest Kazakhstani marketplace: products and reviews using site API.

 ## Parsed data can be downloaded here:
 https://github.com/zhanymkanov/russian_reviews_dataset
 - Partially cleaned (both raw and cleaned versions are available though)
-- ~120k rows
+- ~150k rows

 # How it works
 ## Parser steps
-Products crawler (`spiders/products.py`) saves data by category in JSON files with products information such as:
-1. ID
-2. Shop link
-3. Price
-4. Number of reviews
-5. Category

-Then, reviews crawler (`spiders/reviews.py`):
-1. Walks through these JSON files
+1. Crawl products JSON lists
-2. Makes a GET request to an API using product's ID and category for receiving .json list of its reviews
-3. Crawler saves the data separating it by category folders, whereas each product has its JSON file with all downloaded reviews.
+2. Crawl reviews based on products list
+3. Crawl laptops, PCs, smartphones specs based on products list

 ### Comment on API access
 <i>